-The National Planning Policy Framework (NPPF 2021)
+5.1 The National Planning Policy Framework (NPPF 2021)

-- 5.1 The NPPF policy guidance of particular relevance to this proposal includes: - Section 2: Achieving sustainable development - Section 4: Decision making - Section 5: Delivering a sufficient supply of homes - Section 8: Promoting healthy and safe communities - Section 9: Promoting Sustainable Transport - Section 12: Achieving well-designed places. - Section 14: Meeting the challenge of climate change, - Section 15: Conserving and enhancing the natural environment - Section 16: Conserving and enhancing the historic environment - Section 17: Facilitating the sustainable use of minerals
+- 5.1.1 The NPPF policy guidance of particular relevance to this proposal includes: - Section 2: Achieving sustainable development - Section 4: Decision making - Section 5: Delivering a sufficient supply of homes - Section 8: Promoting healthy and safe communities - Section 9: Promoting Sustainable Transport - Section 12: Achieving well-designed places. - Section 14: Meeting the challenge of climate change, flooding and coastal change - Section 15: Conserving and enhancing the natural environment - Section 16: Conserving and enhancing the historic environment - Section 17: Facilitating the sustainable use of minerals

-Planning Practice Guidance
+5.2 Planning Practice Guidance

-5.2 This national document provides additional guidance to ensure the effective implementation of the planning policy set out in the National Planning Policy Framework.
-It sets out relevant guidance on aspects of flooding, air quality, noise, design, the setting and significance of heritage assets, landscape, contaminated land, Community Infrastructure Levy, transport assessments and travel plans, supporting the policy framework as set out in the NPPF.
+This national document provides additional guidance to ensure the effective implementation of the planning policy set out in the National Planning Policy Framework.
+The guidance sets out relevant guidance on aspects of flooding, air quality, noise, design, the setting and significance of heritage assets, landscape, contaminated land, Community Infrastructure Levy, transport assessments and travels plans, supporting the policy framework as set out in the NPPF.

-National Design Guide
+5.3 National Design Guide

-5.3 This is a document created by Government which seeks to inspire higher standards of design quality in all new development.
+This is a document created by government which seeks to inspire higher standards of design quality in all new development.

-Leicestershire Housing and Economic Needs Assessment (HENA) - 2022
+5.4 Leicestershire Housing and Economic Needs Assessment (HENA) - 2022

-5.4 HENA provides an up to date evidence base of local housing needs including an objectively assessed housing need figure based on forecasts and an assessment of the recommended housing mix based on the expected demographic changes over the same period.
+HENA provides an up to date evidence base of local housing needs including an objectively assessed housing need figure based on forecasts and an assessment of the recommended housing mix based on the expected demographic changes over the same period.
 The housing mix evidence can be accorded significant weight as it reflects known demographic changes.

-Housing Supplementary Planning Document (SPD) (adopted May 2017 - updated December 2017)
+5.5 Housing Supplementary Planning Document (SPD) (adopted May 2017 - updated December 2017)

-5.5 The SPD provides guidance on affordable housing to support Core Strategy Policy CS3.
+The SPD provides guidance on affordable housing to support Core Strategy Policy CS3.

-Design Supplementary Planning Document (SPD) (January 2020)
+5.6 Design Supplementary Planning Document (SPD) (January 2020)